Comprehensive Program for Feeding Disorders - FAQs

 We also have a list of area hotels that can provide accommodations for you and your family.
 Please speak with our Program Coordinator for further information.

-A: Each insurance company is different.
-We will do the best we can to authorize the cost of the feeding day program.
+Each insurance company is different.
+Our authorization department will assist families with determining the cost of the feeding day program.
 We cannot control co-pays and deductibles.

-To schedule an evaluation in our Feeding Clinic, please call Brooke Spund at 410-578-5250.
+To schedule an evaluation in our Feeding Clinic, please call the intake coordinator at 410-578-5250.
 Any general questions about the day program or our evaluation clinic can be answered through this line as well.

-A: Our interdisciplinary feeding team consists of specialists from the following fields: nurse practioners, pediatric gastroenterology, pediatric psychology, occupational therapy, speech language pathology, nutrition, and social work/care management.
+Our interdisciplinary feeding team consists of specialists from the following fields: nurse practitioners, pediatric gastroenterology, pediatric psychology, occupational therapy, speech language pathology, nutrition, and social work/care management.
 The most important member of the team is the family.
-The success of the program is only as good as the family's desire to be part of the team.
+Family participation in training sessions is critical to the success of the program.